LSD vs Psilocybin Mushrooms

-- Do magic mushrooms feel more ‘natural’ than LSD?
+- What do LSD and psilocybin mushrooms feel like?
+Do psilocybin mushrooms feel more “natural” than LSD?

 - Are there different visuals?

-- Are magic mushrooms ‘safer’ than LSD (or vice-versa)?
+- Are psilocybin mushrooms “safer” than LSD (or vice-versa)?

-LSD and Magic Mushrooms are the two best-known psychedelics to man.
-Although LSD was popularized by mainstream use in the 1960s, shrooms have been used in shamanistic traditions for centuries.
+Although LSD was popularized by mainstream use in the 1960s, psilocybin mushrooms have been used in shamanistic traditions for centuries.

-Like all psychedelics, shrooms and LSD share commonalities in how they affect human consciousness.
+Like all psychedelics, psilocybin mushrooms and LSD share commonalities in how they affect human consciousness.
 Common symptoms include visuals, feelings of unity or oneness, and ego-elimination.

-But, as anyone who has consumed both LSD and shrooms will tell you, there are also significant differences.
+But, as anyone who has consumed both LSD and psilocybin mushrooms will tell you, there are also significant differences.

 - Psychoactive in micrograms (millionths of a gram)

-- Derived from ergot, a fungus which grows on rye
+- Derived from ergot, a fungus that grows on rye

 - Typical dose is between 100 and 250 micrograms